Know Where to Go to Get the Care You Need

 Prioritizing your health and the health of your loved ones is important.
-By seeking out the appropriate level of care, taking advantage of telehealth visits when appropriate, following guidance from the Center for Disease Control and Prevention (CDC) for wearing a mask, and practicing smart social distancing, you are making communities healthier.
+By seeking out the appropriate level of care, taking advantage of telehealth visits when appropriate, getting a COVID-19 vaccine, following guidance from the Centers for Disease Control and Prevention (CDC) for wearing a mask, and practicing smart social distancing, you are making communities healthier.

 Learn more about emergency services at Lake Cumberland Regional Hospital here.